ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 }
 ```

-In the second example, the parameter values, which are in local variables, are used to parameterize the SQL query in
+In the second example, the parameter values, which are in local variables are used to parameterize the SQL query in
-`execute` remote function.
-This type of parameterized SQL query can be used with any primitive Ballerina type
+the `execute` remote function.
+This type of a parameterized SQL query can be used with any primitive Ballerina type
-like `string`, `int`, `float`, or `boolean`, and in that case, the corresponding SQL type of the parameter is derived
+like `string`, `int`, `float`, or `boolean` and in that case, the corresponding SQL type of the parameter is derived
 from the type of the Ballerina variable that is passed in.

 ```ballerina